Inclusion of young people with disadvantage and disability

 Language and literacy needs of vulnerable children and adolescents

-Projects align with La Trobe’s Transforming Human Societies Research Focus Area, by providing detailed language and literacy profiles of adolescents in youth justice (custodial and community-based), alternative/flexible education systems
+Projects align with La Trobe’s Social Change and Equity research theme, by providing detailed language and literacy profiles of adolescents in youth justice (custodial and community-based), alternative/flexible education systems

 and those in state out-of-home care.